vandycknick/nvd.codes/_posts/2021/2021-03-07-monitor-shell-commands-with-ebpf.md

 ---
 id: 85492f70-ffa0-4444-8d29-3035359d0c33
-title: Monitor shell commands with eBPF
+title:
-description: Ever wondered if it would be possible to monitor every command ever typed inside a shell prompt.
-In this post, I walk you through creating an eBPF program to monitor every shell command typed on a bash or zsh prompt.
+description: Ever wondered if it would be possible to monitor what is getting typed at other shells running on a Linux system.
+Well I have and in this post, I walk you through creating an eBPF program to monitor every command typed on a bash or zsh prompt.
 date: 2021-03-07T20:00:00+01:00
 categories: [linux, bpftrace, ebpf, internals]
 cover: ./assets/2021-03-07-monitor-shell-commands-with-ebpf/cover.jpg
 draft: true
 ---

-Ever wondered if it would be possible to monitor any shell on you system and have it logs any command users are typing in it?

-it's not really something you do for fun, instability of you whole Linux system just lures around the corner.
+Have you ever logged on to a server or workstation and asked yourself "I wonder what other users are executing right now?".
+Well, I certainly have and I'm always curious about what is currently running on a system.
+This isn't really a hard question to answer, any Linux system comes preinstalled with tools like `top` that can exactly show you all the currently running processes on the system.
+But that's not what I'm talking about here, I want a record of every command typed at any shell new or cold currently in use on the system.
+This seems like a pretty tough challenge, but there are some hidden powers inside the Linux kernel that make this task rather straight forward.

+The technology I'm talking about here is called eBPF and you might have used or heard about it before.
+You see more and more tools are starting to leverage the powers of eBPF to build amazing things.
+Especially in the cloud-native space tools like falco, cilium, calico leverage eBPF to build very performant networking or monitoring tools. eBPF stands for Berkeley Packet Filter.
+Remember iptables?
+As the name implies, the original BPF allows a user to specify rules that will be applied to network packets as they flow through the network.
+This has been part of Linux for years.

-eBPF is a pretty powerful technology that allows you to extend or monitor the kernel in a safe manner.
-By safe here I mean that these programs are run in a virtual environment, making it impossible to cause system-wide instabilities.
-I think we are all too familiar with Windows BSOD's caused by drivers leaking memory or not properly checking some inputs causing a system to crash.
-Or even on Linux or MacOS you can have drivers wreaking havoc on the system causing all kinds of instabilities.
+But when BPF got extended, it allowed users to add code that gets executed by the kernel in a safe manner.
+What I mean by safe here is that these programs are run in a virtual machine inside the kernel, making it impossible for it to cause system-wide instabilities.
+Ever installed a driver and have it crash your whole system at the most inconvenient time?
+Well, I certainly have seen my fair share of BSOD's. eBPF solves all of that allowing you to safely attach probes at different parts of the kernel.

+In this post, I want to show you how we can leverage eBPF to snoop any command typed inside any shell prompt on a Linux based system.
+Have you ever wondered when you were logged in

-## Snooping on commands typed in bash
+## Spying on commands typed in a bash shell

-Let's start relatively simple and see if we can snoop any command typed in a bash shell.
-As you are probably already aware we are going to use a technology called eBPF to get this working.
-To make it easier to work with eBPF from the command line we'll need a tool called `bpftrace`.
+Let's start focussing on bash and see if it is possible to snoop on commands in any bash shell currently live on the system.
+To make it easier to work with eBPF we'll need install a tool named `bpftrace`.
 I'll explain what this is and how it works in relation to eBPF in a sec, but let's first get something up and running.
 On a Ubuntu-based system it's relatively straight forward to install `bpftrace`:

 ```sh
 sudo apt install -y bpftrace
 ```

-One of the cool things about `bpftrace` is that it comes with a bunch of amazing [tools](https://github.com/iovisor/bpftrace/tree/master/tools) already preinstalled.
+One of the cool things about `bpftrace` is that it comes preinstalled with a bunch of amazing [tools](https://github.com/iovisor/bpftrace/tree/master/tools) already.
 At this point, we are just one command away from achieving our goal.
 One of the preinstalled tools is named `bashreadline.bt` and it does exactly what we need.
 When run it starts monitoring every command entered in a bash shell.
 If `bpftrace` is installed, you should be able to find with:

 ```sh
 $ which bashreadline.bt